 Diagram: Credit Control Automation Example – Customer Account Placed on Credit Hold.

-The key to healthy cash flow is to consistently enforce credit control procedures such as setting clear credit limits, agreeing mutual customer payment terms and having the ability to effectively send invoices and chasing all debtors when payment is due or overdue.
-Staying on top of customer payments will aid the process whilst reducing credit to bad debtors will help ease cash flow and help you to do business with creditable organisations.
+The key to healthy cash flow is to consistently enforce credit control procedures, such as setting clear credit limits, agreeing mutual customer payment terms and having the ability to effectively send invoices and chasing all debtors when payment is due or overdue.
+Staying on top of customer payments will aid the process whilst reducing credit to bad debtors, help ease cash flow and help you to do business with creditable organisations.

 Dynamic database activity monitoring

-Another key area to consider when compiling your strategy for business survival during a recession should include introducing database activity monitoring tools.
-Business activity monitoring software provides you with the ability to automatically monitor multiple data sources and changes to data within a specific business rule, business activity software can then trigger the delivery of information through email or SMS alerts and notifications in real-time.
+Another key area to consider when compiling your business survival strategies is the introduction of IT process automation (ITPA) and database activity monitoring tools.
+Business activity monitoring software provides you with the ability to automatically monitor multiple data sources and changes to data within a specific business rule.
+Business activity software can then trigger the delivery of information through email or SMS alerts and notifications in real time.
 This means that organisations reduce employee time in manually monitoring database changes which speeds up processes, ensures data consistency and removes the risk of errors.

-Business activity monitoring solutions can provide rules-driven alerts and reporting functionality such as:
+Business activity monitoring solutions and ITPA Tools can provide rules-driven alerts and reporting functionality, such as:

 Automated Alerts and Notifications

-Implementing business activity monitoring software is a great way for organisations to monitor, enforce and action common employee tasks that impact on company performance.
+Implementing business activity monitoring tools is a great way for organisations to monitor, enforce and action common employee tasks that impact on company performance.
 These instances can include: